 Vacuum OftenThe best vacuums for removing dust from carpets will have beater bars that stir up the dust so it can be sucked into the vacuum.
 If your vacuum takes disposable bags, paper is usually better than cloth, as it filters small particles better.
 You can also use baking soda to enhance your vacuum cleaning because it will grab dust and help remove particles.

 Typical vacuums, however, can be quite harmful to dust-allergy sufferers.
 These tools simply eject small particles and allergens back into the atmosphere, putting more dust in the air than there was before.
-Purchase a vacuum with a HEPA filter for the best results.
+Purchase a high quality vacuum for the best results.

 Tidy the ClosetsSome of the dust and allergens in your home comes from fabrics that wait in your closet.
 Every time you open the closet door, a small amount of dust is expelled out.
 Therefore, it’s best to store as many of your garments as possible in closed drawers.
 That way when you open the closet door, they are not exposed to the slight, seemingly insignificant breeze that disturbs the fibers.
 If you have hanging clothes and suffer from a dust allergy, you can wrap garments in plastic storage bags to keep the dust from becoming a major issue.